Quetzal-framework/quetzal-CRUMBS/README.md

 What is nice is that you can leverage these long computations for publication analyses using dHTC (distributed Hight Throughput Computing) and distribute this load on a cluster grid: check out [quetzal_on_OSG](https://github.com/Becheler/quetzal_on_OSG)!

-# Contact
+# Contact and troubleshooting

-> :books: **What is iDDC, and what is Quetzal?**
-> - For an informal introduction to iDDC modeling and the resources I develop, see [my research post](https://becheler.github.io/who-am-i/).
->
-> - For a more formal presentation of the field, see this excellent review by [Dennis J. Larsson, Da Pan and Gerald M. Schneeweiss.](https://www.annualreviews.org/doi/abs/10.1146/annurev.ecolsys.38.091206.095702?journalCode=ecolsys)

 :boom: A problem?
 A bug? *Outrageous!* :scream_cat: Please let me know by opening an issue or sending me an email so I can fix this! :rescue_worker_helmet:

 :bellhop_bell: In need of assistance about this project?
 Just want to chat?
 Let me know and let's have a zoom meeting!

+# Resources for iDDC modeling

+> :books: **What is iDDC, and what is Quetzal?**
+> - For an informal introduction to iDDC modeling and the resources I develop, see [my research post](https://becheler.github.io/who-am-i/).
+>
+> - For a more formal presentation of the field, see this excellent review by [Dennis J. Larsson, Da Pan and Gerald M. Schneeweiss.](https://www.annualreviews.org/doi/abs/10.1146/annurev.ecolsys.38.091206.095702?journalCode=ecolsys)

 -------------------------------------------------------------------------------
 # :game_die: Sampling model parameters in a prior distribution